 The B.F.A. in Art with a concentration in art education and the postbaccalaureate program for certification in art have special art education application procedures.
 This procedure is separate from, and in addition to, the admission requirements of ASU.
-Acceptance is based on a 2.50 GPA, completion of foundations courses (ART 111, 112, 113, 115), completion of 12 semester hours of art history courses (ARS 101, 102, two upper division), and a "B" or better in ARE 450 and 460.
+Acceptance is based on a 2.50 GPA, completion of foundations courses (ART 111, 112, 113, and 115), completion of 12 semester hours of art history courses (ARS 101 and 102 and two upper-division courses), and a "B" or better in ARE 450 and 460.
 In addition, undergraduate and postbaccalaureate students seeking K-12 certification should check requirements and deadlines for admission to the College of Education professional program.